metaspartan/kronos/GETTING-STARTED.md

 KRONOS INFORMATION
 -----------------
-Kronos creates a `/data` and a `/kronosleveldb` folder directories for storing your data and local databases.
-Kronos data is encrypted using a randomly generated secret key upon the first launch of Kronos and securely stored in your OS's Keychain (Keychain on macOS, Credential Manager on Windows, and libsecret on Linux).
+Kronos creates a `/data` and a `/kronosleveldb` folder for storing your data and local databases.
+Kronos data is encrypted using a randomly generated secret key upon the first launch of Kronos.

+Kronos Data Directory for Linux/macOS `~/Kronos/DATA` or Windows `C:/Users/<user>/AppData/Roaming/Kronos/DATA`

 If you wish to start fresh with Kronos and get back to the selection screen, delete the `/data` and `/kronosleveldb` folders after shutting down Kronos.
-Then enter the keychain manager in your OS and search for `Kronos/localkey` & `Kronos/localses` remove them as well.
-After removing all folders and keychain data listed you can boot Kronos.
+Kronos logs are stored in the Kronos Data Directory `~/Kronos/DATA/kronos.log` or `C:/Users/<user>/AppData/Roaming/Kronos/DATA/kronos.log`

 Helpful Commands
 -----------------
 `nohup npm run headless &` To run Kronos in a headless mode on your LAN (typically ran from Raspberry Pi) (Outputs log to nohup.out)
-`node -r esm ./bin/kronos` Alternative command to the `npm run headless` command, no log output `electron-forge start` To run Kronos in app mode with Electron, also outputs LAN server (can be ran from OS of choice with GUI)
+`node -r esm ./bin/kronos` Alternative command to the `npm run headless` command, no log output `npm run kronos` To run Kronos in app mode with Electron, also outputs LAN server (can be ran from OS of choice with GUI)

 KRONOS BASH INSTALLER SCRIPT
 -----------------